donateko/scopos-webmail/docs/user-guide/install.md

 **-> Which rights the application needs and why?**

 1. Contacts
-- When you open Twake Mail app for the first time,and you click Compose button, you will be asked to grant permission for Contacts.
-When you compose an email, Twake Mail will search your phone contacts and suggest the appopriate recipients
+- When you open Mailbux app for the first time,and you click Compose button, you will be asked to grant permission for Contacts.
+When you compose an email, Mailbux will search your phone contacts and suggest the appopriate recipients

 ![Frame 6 (1)](https://github.com/user-attachments/assets/cabfada0-10c1-4486-b6d0-961757244fe0)